canonical/launchpad-manual/docs/developer/tutorials/building-charms-in-launchpad.rst

 building in Launchpad will encourage most charms to support multiple architectures by default.

-We currently only support building charms not bundles. :ref:`Contact us <getting-help>` if you have a use case for building bundles on Launchpad and would like to discuss it with us.
+We currently only support building charms not bundles. :ref:`Contact us <get-help>` if you have a use case for building bundles on Launchpad and would like to discuss it with us.